Egretia/egretia-docs/en/smartide/introduction.md

 # SmartIDE brief introduction

 Developing blockchain games is inescapable in the development of smart contracts.
-SmartIDE is a powerful open source tool that allows you to write Solidity contracts directly in the cloud.
+SmartIDE is a powerful tool that allows you to write Solidity contracts directly in the cloud.

 ## **Usage platform**